-Expand the behavioral health workforce to reflect and connect with California's diverse populations through a state implemented program.
+Expand the behavioral health workforce through a state initiative to reflect and connect with California's diverse populations through a state implemented program.

 Outcomes, Accountability, and Equity

 Focus on outcomes, accountability, and equity.
 Require Behavioral Health Integrated Plans that reflect all public BH programs and funds.